Ancient Vessels

 $500,000 protection

-GOKSTAD Viking ship
+VIKING GOKSTAD ship

 There are 16 tapered planks per side.
-Each oak plank is slightly tapered in cross section to allow it to overlap about 30mm the plank above and below in normal clinker (lapstrake) style.
+Each oak plank is slightly tapered in cross section to allow it to overlap about 30mm the plank above and below in normal clinker style.
 Iron rivets are about 180 mm apart where the planks lie straight and about 125 mm apart where the planks turn.

 At the bow, all of the planks taper to butt the stem.
-The stem is carved from a single curved oak log to form the cutwater and has one land for each plank.
+The stem of the Gokstad is carved from a single curved oak log to form the cutwater and has one land for each plank.
 The inside of the stem is hollowed into a v shape so the inside of the rivets can be reached during construction or repair.

-The ship was built to carry 32 oarsmen, and the oar holes could be hatched down when the ship was under sail.
+The Viking ship Gokstad was built to carry 32 oarsmen, and the oar holes could be hatched down when the ship was under sail.
 It utilized a square sail of approximately 110 square metres (1,200 sq ft), which, it is estimated, could propel the ship to over 12 knots (22 km/h; 14 mph).
-The Gokstad ship was commissioned at the end of the 9th century during the reign of King Harald Fairhair.
+The Gokstad was commissioned at the end of the 9th century during the reign of King Harald Fairhair.
 The ship could carry a crew of between forty to seventy men.
 The ship's design has been demonstrated to be very seaworthy.

-Learn more about the Gokstad here: https://en.wikipedia.org/wiki/Gokstad_ship
+Learn more about the Viking Gokstad ship here: https://en.wikipedia.org/wiki/Gokstad_ship